KSAH-42/RabbitOM/README.md

 # Test player

-There is an existing tool used to display picture from a rtsp source that render only a MJPEG steam.
-This sample can demonstrate how to build a player.
+This project contains also a sample that demonstrate how to create a video player from a mjpeg rtsp source.

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/RabbitOM.Streaming.Tests.Mjpeg.Hik.png)